LaurenFW/Project-01/README.md

 Creating the well-known snake game with a twist of Harry Potter.

-View my hosted game here [Click here](laurenfwinter.github.io/Project-01/)
+View my hosted game [Click here](https://laurenfwinter.github.io/Project-01/)

 ### Controls
 To navigate the snake, you have to use the arrow keys on a computer.